SANTA MARIA POLICE DEPARTMENT

 MARK RIDDERING AWARD

-The subject was subsequently transported to Marian Medical center where sadly, he passed away one week later.
-The combined efforts of everyone involved provided the family the opportunity to spend additional time with their loved one.
+The subject was subsequently transported to Marian Medical center where sadly, she passed away approximately two weeks later.
+The combined efforts of everyone involved helped provide the family the opportunity to spend additional time with their loved one.

 DISTINGUISHED TEAM AWARD